-Creditor Content 31 December 2022 Repayment period and methods security Bank of Taiwan Secured loan 181,941 fourth year the principal is divided into 24 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
-Period is 7 years, and the loan is allocated in installments and cannot be recycled; the principal is divided into 84 installments in 1 month from the date of initial allocation, and interest is charged monthly, and the principal is repaid on the 15th of each month.
-Equipment Bank of Taiwan Secured loan 269,418 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments Plant Subtotal 526,359 on the 15th of each month.
-Less: current portion less than 1 year) n (with maturity (128,454) Total \$397,905 - Interest rates 1.470%
+Creditor Content 31 December 2022 Repayment period and methods security Bank of Taiwan Secured 181,941 cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the fourth year the principal is divided into 24 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
+Period is 7 years, and the loan is allocated in installments and Equipment cannot be recycled; the principal is divided into 84 installments in 1 month from the date of initial allocation, and interest is charged monthly, and the principal is repaid on the 15th of each month.
+Bank of Taiwan Secured 269,418 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
+Plant Subtotal 526,359 Less: current portion 1 year) (mature within (128,454) Total \$397,905 = Interest rates 1.470%

-Please refer to Note 8 for more details on unsecured bank loans.
+Please refer to Note 8.